pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 This is a very good program, is free to use and comes bundled with MacTeX (likely what you downloaded LaTeX with on your mac), and will get the job done.
 However, other editors offer a lot more customisation and shortcuts that are missing in TeXShop.
 For instance, [Emacs](https://www.gnu.org/software/emacs/), Atom (https://atom.io/) and [Sublime](https://www.sublimetext.com/3) all offer extensible options to make your writing easier.
+There's also Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is also fantastic, though I find slightly less suited to LaTeX than Atom or Sublime.
 All offer bibliography integration directly so you can search for citations in your bibliography file without leaving the program, useful if you know the name of the author of the source, but can't remember the full citation key:

 ![/assets/images/atom_biblio.png](/assets/images/atom_biblio.png)